tjmcs/dn-kafka/README.md

 application: kafka
 # the distribution of Kafka that should be installed (apache or confluent)
 kafka_distro: confluent
+# the directory where the Kafka logs will be written
+kafka_data_dir: /var/lib
 # the interface Kafka should listen on when running
 kafka_iface: eth0
 # the following parameters are only used when provisioning an instance